jina-ai/jina/README.md

 #### ...or Run with Docker Container

-We provide a universal Jina image (only 80MB!) that supports multiple architectures (including x64, x86, arm-64/v7/v6), simply do:
+We provide a universal Docker image (only 80MB!) that supports multiple architectures (including x64, x86, arm-64/v7/v6), simply do:

 ```bash
 docker run jinaai/jina